mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-delete.md

 ## Real Life Scenarios

 ### Delete with custom key
 You want to delete entities, but you don't have the primary key.
-The `ColumnPrimaryKeyExpression` let you use as a key any property or combination of properties.
+The `ColumnPrimaryKeyExpression` lets you use as a key any property or combination of properties.

 ```csharp
 bulk.AutoMapKeyName = "Code";